ppizarror/PyDetex/README.rst

     Multiple options to configure: Check repeated words, highlight undetected code, or use different pipelines.

-You can also import the library, and use the parsers (methods that take latex code and perform a single task) or the pipelines (a combination of parsers).
+You can also import the library and use the parsers (methods that take latex code and perform a single task) or the pipelines (a combination of parsers).
 For more information, please visit the `documentation <https://pydetex.readthedocs.io>`_.